GeekTrainer/help-desk-bot-lab/CSharp/exercise3-LuisDialog.md

     }
     ```

 1. Add the following code which adds the method that handlers the intent _SubmitTicket_.
-Notice the `TryFindEntity` is used to determine if the entity is present in the utterance and if exists, extracts it.
+The `TryFindEntity` method is used to determine if the entity is present in the utterance and extract it.

     ``` csharp
     [LuisIntent("SubmitTicket")]